rystsov/rystsov.github.io/_posts/2015-08-26-sharded-paxos.markdown

 ---
 layout: post
-title: rystsov::Paxos-based sharded ordered key value store with CAS
+title: Paxos-based sharded ordered key value store with CAS
 name: Paxos-based sharded ordered key value store with CAS
 tags: ["distr"]
 desc: "How to run an instance of paxos variable per key to build a key value storage and how to shard it on the fly without loosing consistency"